Victor Ganz: Biography

 Ganz had almost no training and was largely self-taught.
 In the 1930s he had a strict regimen in order to learn more about art.
 Every Saturday he traveled as far as possible, visiting exhibitions and art shows in and around New York.
 Although he made contacts with artists, dealers and curators, most of his knowledge came from the study of the works themselves.

 In 1941, there began what Ganz sometimes described as "a love affair with Picasso".
 He bought his first Picasso in 1941, Le Rêve, for $7,000.
 (Steve Wynn, seller of the painting, had arranged to sell it to Steven A. Cohen for $140 million, which would have made it the highest price ever paid for a painting, but he infamously poked a 6 inch hole in the picture with his elbow while showing it to some prominent guests in 2007.)
-In 1942 Ganz married Sally Wile and together they started a collection that represented more than merely a collection; for them it was a passion.
+In 1942 Ganz married Sally Wile and together they started a collection.
 Thereafter the Ganzes bought heavily and very well in all periods of Picasso.
 In 1956 they acquired the entire series of Picasso's variations of Eugène Delacroix's The Women of Algiers.
 The series was composed of 15 works and acquired at a cost of $212,953.
 Victor later sold all but five to dealers and museums for about $138,000.